mleleszi/cpp-redis-clone/README.md

 ## Overview

 In this repo you can find a multithreaded Redis clone written in C++.
-It implements the Redis serialization protocol, allowing it to be used seamlessly with the Redis CLI.
-Still work in progress.
+It implements the Redis serialization protocol, allowing it to be used with the Redis CLI.
+WIP.

 ## Features